humanhighway/inventingwithmonster.github.io/src/pages/20190207-how-to-fix-final-argument-passed-to-useeffect-changed-size-between-renders.md

 }
 ```

-But now it's a simple matter of passing the `pose` array to `useEffect`, and we'll get this for free!
+But now, with `useEffect`'s final argument, it's a simple matter of passing the `pose` array to `useEffect`, and we'll get this for free!

 ```jsx
 useEffect(() => {